UEFA moves Champions League draw from Athens over health concerns

 "All parties agreed that the top priority must remain public health and that it currently would not be possible to organise an event of such size with guests in Athens, as it would violate public health restrictions and constraints regarding indoor events," said a UEFA statement.

-The Champions League group stage will start later than usual on Oct.
-20, a knock-on effect of the coronavirus pandemic which interrupted last season and caused it to finish in August.
-(Writing by Brian Homewood, editing by Pritha Sarkar)
+The Champions League group stage will start later than usual on October 20, a knock-on effect of the coronavirus pandemic which interrupted last season and caused it to finish in August.

+- England are awful again... and you love it – The Warm-Up